Drones & Aerial Activities - Quickstart guide

 The pre-authorisation consists of all prior strategic coordination with skeyes.

 There are several steps during this phase.
-Please note that these steps will be automated within the DSA tool.
+Please note that these steps will be automated within the DAA tool.

 Planning your operation

-If you would like to fly in skeyes airspace, you have to plan and submit your operation for review through the Drone Service Application.
+If you would like to fly in skeyes airspace, you have to plan and submit your operation for review through the Drones & Aerial Activities tool.

 Depending on which VLL you want to fly in, the request needs to be sent to skeyes some time in advance, due to the necessary treatment process (see the timeframes below).